Off-Shore Asset Protection

 |How Asset Protection Works||

-offshore asset protection) changes the character of the assets held by the debtor from one
+(including off-shore asset protection) changes the character of the assets held by the

-that can be easily seized and sold, to an asset that the creditor cannot legally seize and
+debtor from one that can be easily seized and sold, to an asset that the creditor cannot

-sell.
-By transferring assets into certain types of trusts or limited liability entities
+legally seize and sell.
+By transferring assets into certain types of trusts or limited

-(corporations, limited partnerships and limited liability companies) in which the debtor
+liability entities (corporations, limited partnerships and limited liability companies) in

 asset protection, entities are formed in a foreign jurisdiction that has favorable debtor